After I left my job to stay home with my first child, I didn’t know who I was anymore. I defined myself by my career and now I was lost.

 Remember how much God loves you—that he wants to take care of it all.
 He can.
 He wants you to be in his peace.
 Trust him to do it, and rest in his presence.

-The enemy doesn’t want you accepting your identity in Christ.
-He wants you to believe his lies.
+The enemy doesn’t want you finding your identity in Christ.
+He wants you to be defined by what the world says about you.
 In order for you to stand in the truth of your identity in the Bible, you have to know you have been set completely free.
 Jesus is all powerful, and so is his word.
 Trust him.
 You can love yourself by walking in the truth of who God created you to be by remembering these truths.